 Course Description:

 Introduces strategies and skills to enhance academic success and personal growth for lifelong learning.
 Includes gaining self-awareness of personal responsibility, motivation, learning style preferences, career and life planning, goal setting, communication, stress reduction and the development of a self-management system.
 Integrates self-awareness through learning specific study strategies, including note taking, test taking, and research.
 Emphasizes critical thinking skills and engagement with resources on campus and in the community.
-Instruction designed to meet the educational needs of students with or without disabilities.

 Applies to Associate Degree.
 Transfer credit: CSU;UC.